Talk to a coach about Organizational coaching

 - In 2026, I want my environment to support calm attention, not visual distraction.

 Good direction statements feel specific and grounded.
 They often bring a sense of relief rather than excitement.
-Thatโs a sign theyโre rooted in reality.
+That’s a sign they’re rooted in reality.

 If a statement feels vague or performative, refine it until it reflects how you actually live.